Why We Spent 4 Years on Debugging

 2. Asymmetric Workload

 While most LLM use cases are input-heavy with long prompts and short outputs, debugging is the reverse.
-Fixing a bug might start with a 200-token traceback but result in over 3,000 tokens of fixes, tests, documentation, and changelogs.
+Our analysis reveals debugging typically requires less than 10K input tokens but generates 2,000-4,000 output tokens for fixes, tests, and documentation.
+This output-heavy nature fundamentally changes the optimization requirements.

 3. Iterative Verification

 Fixing real bugs is not a one-shot operation.
 It is a feedback loop that involves proposing a change, running validations, and refining until resolution.
-Most language models trained on next-token prediction do not natively support this process.
+Chronos averages 7.8 iterations per successful fix, while traditional models stop after 1-2 attempts.

 Debugging required a system that could reason over time, structure, and outcomes.
 Not just generate plausible code.